BaronBeans/wsl-aws-config/README.md

 * navigate to the repository root
 * run `bash install.sh` - this will build a release version of the app and copy it to ~/.cargo/bin/

-NOTE: if you do not have ~/.cargo/bin/ in your PATH you will need to add it, or copy the compiled output to a folder that is in your PATH, so you can run it anywhere with `wsl-aws-config`
+NOTE: if you do not have ~/.cargo/bin/ in your PATH you will need to add it, or copy the compiled output to a folder that is in your PATH, so you can run it anywhere with `aws-config-wsl`

 # Running
 * First, make sure you have your aws credentials copied to clipboard, you want to copy the whole credentials including the incorrect name ([xxxxxxxxxxxx_AWSAdministratorAccess]) as this will be replaced with [default] automatically
-* Then, run `wsl-aws-config` in any terminal window.
+* Then, run `aws-config-wsl` in any terminal window.
 * If successful you should see the config printed out in the console, if not check you have the right details copied and try again.